Skip to main content

-You are responsible for getting consent from anyone you speak with while capturing a Notetaker Note.
+You are responsible for getting consent from everyone you speak with while capturing a Note.
+Blinq provides the tool, but the consent is yours to get.

 When to ask

-In person, group conversation.
-Make sure everyone in earshot has heard you and agreed.
-If someone joins partway through, bring them up to speed and re-confirm.
+• In person, group conversation.
+Make sure everyone in earshot has heard you and agrees.
+If someone joins partway through, pause and get their agreement first.
+At busy events, point your phone at the people who've agreed, not passers-by who haven't.

 What to say